atoms-ufrj/playmol/doc/commands.md

 * [charge] - specifies the charge of a given atom.
 * [bond] - creates a bond between two given atoms (angles and dihedrals are automatically detected).
 * [improper] - creates an improper involving four given atoms.
+* [extra_dihedral] - creates an extra dihedral involving four given atoms.
 * [xyz] - defines positions for all atoms of one or more molecules.
 * [box] - defines the properties of a simulation box.
 * [packmol] - executes Packmol to create a packed molecular system.
 * [write] - writes down system info in different file formats (including LAMMPS data files).
 * [prefix] - defines default prefixes for atom types and atoms.
 * [include] - includes commands from another script.
+* [reset] - resets a list of entities together with its dependent lists.
 * [shell] - executes an external shell command.
 * [quit] - interrupts Playmol execution.